thehybrid-at/Removable-Media-Control/README.md

 2. This team only knows the password.
 3. USBs to be distributed to the required teams/personnel
 4. All our encrypted USBs should auto-unlock if inserted in our network.
-5. All un-encrypted USBs should be eject automatically.
+5. All un-encrypted USBs should be ejected automatically.
 6. All any other encrypted USBs with different passwords should be ejected automatically.
 7. Windows Event is logged.